Broom, Bedfordshire: Public transport

 Grant Palmer operates route 200 a two-hourly Monday to Saturday daytime bus service to Biggleswade (journey time seven minutes) and to Southill, Shefford and Flitwick (just over an hour).

 There are weekly, Wednesday only services to Cambridge (operated by Ivel Sprinter.
 Journey time one hour 12 minutes) and Bedford (by Wanderbus.
 Time 30 minutes).
 Wanderbus also runs monthly services to St Neots, Milton Keynes and Welwyn Garden City.

 The nearest railway station is Biggleswade.

 Community

 Usually in July there is a village fete, which raises money for local charities as well as providing entertainment for the villagers and visitors.
-There is also a weekend music festival known as "Broomstock" held usually at the end of July.
+Now discontinued, there was also a weekend music festival known as "Broomstock" usually at the end of July.

 Education

-It is in the catchment zone for Robert Bloomfield Academy.
-It is also in the catchment zone of Samuel Whitbread Academy, which has an upper school and sixth form.
+It is in the catchment zones for Robert Bloomfield Academy and Samuel Whitbread Academy, an upper school and sixth form.